SidOfc/carbon.nvim/README.md

 All commands also support bang (`!`) versions which will make Carbon expand the tree to reveal the current buffer path if possible.
 When successful, the cursor will be moved to the entry and it will be highlighted for a short time as well.
-See `:h carbon-buffer-flash-bang` for more information.
+See `:h carbon-view-flash-bang` for more information.
 This behavior can also be enabled by default by setting: `:h carbon-setting-auto-reveal`.

 ### `:Carbon` / `:Explore`